Enhancing ground state population and macroscopic coherence of room-temperature WS$_2$ polaritons through engineered confinement

-{\em Enhanced ground state population.}-- The PL spectra integrated along energy or momentum (see Fig.~\ref{fig:Fig3}a,b) show an order of magnitude enhancement of the polartion population in the ground state of the trap compared to the low-energy states of free polaritons near the trap, at the position marked in Fig.~\ref{fig:Fig2}c.
+{\em Enhanced ground state population.}-- The PL spectra integrated along energy or momentum (see Fig.~\ref{fig:Fig3}a,b) show an order of magnitude enhancement of the polariton population in the ground state of the trap compared to the low-energy states of free polaritons at the position marked in Fig.~\ref{fig:Fig2}c.
 In addition, the states at $k_{||}\approx \pm4.4~\mathrm{\mu m^{-1}}$ are strongly populated.
-This region is known as the relaxation bottleneck of the polariton dispersion \cite{Tassone1997,Tassone1999,Muller2000,Tartakovskii}, where the energy relaxation processes are less efficient than thermalization processes at larger momenta \cite{Tassone1999,Deng2010,Byrnes2014}.
-While the bottleneck plays an important role in the energy relaxation of polaritons in quantum-well based microcavities, its role in the TMDC-based systems remains an open question.
-In our sample, the pronounced population at the bottleneck region implies relatively long polariton lifetimes enabling them to accumulate before decaying radiatively.
-This allows us to gain some insight into the energy relaxation of WS$_2$ polaritons by comparing the populations at the bottleneck and the low-energy region of the polariton dispersion with increasing pump power in a quasi-cw, pulsed regime \cite{SM}.
+This region around the inflection point of the dispersion is part of the energy relaxation bottleneck \cite{Tassone1997,Tassone1999,Muller2000,Tartakovskii,Kasprzak2008,Deng2010,Byrnes2014}.
+While the bottleneck plays an important role in the polariton energy relaxation in quantum-well based microcavities, its role in the TMDC-based systems remains unexplored.
+In our sample, the pronounced bottleneck population implies suppressed energy relaxation and relatively long polariton lifetimes, enabling them to accumulate before decaying radiatively.
+Although elevated temperatures suppress the bottleneck in quantum-well systems \cite{Tassone1997,Tartakovskii,Savvidis2002}, our observation of the bottleneck at room temperature points to weak interactions of the WS$_2$ polaritons with LO-phonons at large negative $\delta$ \cite{Lengers2021}.

-Figures \ref{fig:Fig3}c,d show the power-dependent intensities of the free and trapped polaritons in their respective bottleneck and low-energy states at a fixed duration of the pump pulse ($50~\mathrm{\mu s}$).
-The intensity of both regions grows sub-linearly ($I=P^i$, $i<1$) and saturates at higher powers, which could be due to non-radiative power-dependent exciton losses \cite{Spindler2019}.
-Similar behaviour was previously attributed to Auger recombination of excitons in monolayer WS$_2$ \cite{Hoshi2017,Zipfel2020}.
-Before saturating, the PL intensity of the trapped polaritons in the ground state grows as a power law with the largest exponent $i=0.7$.

-The relative populations in the low-energy states and the bottleneck region can be quantified by the ratio of their PL intensities (see Fig.~\ref{fig:Fig3}e,f).
-For both the free and the trapped polaritons, the relative population of the low-energy states increases with power.
-This redistribution most likely arises because the population of bottleneck polaritons becomes suppressed, as their larger excitonic fraction $|X|^2$ makes them more affected by excitonic scattering and losses (e.g, Auger recombination).
-For the free polaritons, the redistribution saturates at larger pump powers, suggesting that the rate of losses in the low-energy states approaches that in the bottleneck region.
-Since the saturation becomes stronger with the increasing pulse duration, it could also be caused by scattering with long-living states, such as phonons \cite{Robert2016,Perea-Causin2021} or dark excitons \cite{Chen2020}.